timschneeb/kdeconnect-nx/README.md

 From your phone, tablet, PC to your Switch:

 - **Receive notifications (from Android/PC)**
+  - (Notification sharing is disabled by default on PC.
+Enable it in the plugin settings)
 - **Remote keyboard**
   - Inject USB keyboard strokes on the Switch from another device
   - (Limitation: An US English USB keyboard is simulated, so only characters present on a US keyboard can be injected.)